xinwenfu/VChat_DEP/README.md

 <img src="Images/I10.png" width=600>

-### DEP Exploit
+### Exploiting With DEP

+> [!IMPORTANT]
-**Note:** DEP protections may not work on Virtual Machines running on specific platforms (Virtualbox Version 7.0).
+> DEP protections may not work on Virtual Machines running on specific platforms (Virtualbox Version 7.0).
 This may require us to run the program on a some other system to show this behavior.

 We will use the same [exploit1.py](./SourceCode/exploit1.py) that we compiled for the [No-Dep Exploitation section](#no-dep-exploitation), for details on the commands used to generate this please refer to the earlier section.

 1. Attach VChat to the Immunity debugger and run the exploit against our VChat server and observe the results.